flutter/website/src/content/cookbook/architecture/command.md

 Instead of calling `viewModel.load()` to run the load action, now you call `viewModel.load.execute()`.

-The `execute()` method can also be called from within the ViewModel.
+The `execute()` method can also be called from within the view model.
 The following line of code runs the `load` command when the view model is created.